Simon-f1sh/Roommates-Finder/ReadMe.md

 - Git: we use Git to track our works
 - Terminal: Mac has good default terminal.
 For Windows, the default terminal is fine but I recommend Git Bash
 - VS code: I recommend the visual studio code for coding
-- Bitbucket account: you should create an account so that we could share out project with you
+- Github account: you should create an account so that we could share out project with you

 ## How to Get Started
-1. Go to the repo on Bitbucket (we will add you to the project)
+1. Go to the repo on Github (we will add you to the project)
 2. Copy the command starts with `git clone`
 3. Create a folder in the local where you want to work on your project
 4. Run the `git clone` command in your terminal to get a copy of the project to your folder